Please do not attend parkrun if you display any COVID-19 symptoms.

 We hope these tips help to ensure that Cleland parkrun is fun and safe for everyone.

-NOTE: Due to the variable nature of the trail surface, and inclines on the trail, parts of the course may not be suitable for wheelchair and pram use - please contact the team in advance for further information.
+NOTE: Due to the variable nature of the trail surface and inclines on the trail, parts of the course may not be suitable for wheelchair and pram use - please contact the team in advance for further information.

 NOTE: Dogs are not permitted within Cleland Conservation Park.

 Toilets, BBQs and seating are available within the carparking area.